NicholasStern/Dotua/docs/documentation.md

 ## rAutoDiff Initializer

-The rAutoDiff class functions as an **rScalar** factory, allowing the user to initialize variables for the sake of constructing arbitray functions of which they want to later determine the derivative using reverse mode automatic differentiation.
+The rAutoDiff class functions as an **rScalar** factory, allowing the user to initialize variables for the sake of constructing arbitrary functions of which they want to later determine the derivative using reverse mode automatic differentiation.
 Because the same *rScalar* variables can be used to define multiple functions, users must instantiate an rAutoDiff object to manage